 For borrowers with at least a 580 credit score may qualify for an FHA home loan.
 FHA loans are mortgages that are insured by the Government.

-In the event that a borrower defaults on a Government-backed mortgage the lender will be reimbursed, this allows lenders to loosen their loan requirements opening up home loans to more people.
+If a borrower defaults on a Government-backed mortgage, the lender will be reimbursed.
+This allows lenders to loosen their loan requirements, opening up home loans to more people.

 Home Prices are on the Rise Again